Machenta/docs/README.md

-# Repository docs (Mintlify)
+# Repository docs (K12 Safety)

-This repo contains the Mintlify documentation site for the project (the docs/ folder is its own repo).
-It includes audience-specific builds for PMs vs developers and ships with Mintlify components and MDX content.
+This repo contains the Mintlify documentation site for the project (the docs/ folder is its own repo) using the standard Mintlify dev flow.

 ## Prerequisites
 - Node 20+